Clyburn's message to Joe Manchin on voting rights | NewsChannel 3-12

 Harris, who has been tasked by the White House to lead their effort to push voting rights, will focus her remarks on why the entire Democratic Party must fight voter suppression, the DNC official said.
 She will also be made the honorary chairwoman of the DNC’s “I Will Vote” program.

-The Biden meeting will include representatives from NAACP Legal Defense Fund, National Coalition for Black Civic Participation, National Urban League, National Action Network, NCNW, Leadership Conference for Civil & Human Rights and Lawyers’ Committee for Civil Rights Under Law, the adviser said, adding that the President is personally “revolted” by the Republican attempts to tighten election laws in response to the 2020 election.
+The Biden meeting will include representatives from the NAACP, National Coalition for Black Civic Participation, National Urban League, National Action Network, NCNW, Leadership Conference for Civil & Human Rights and Lawyers’ Committee for Civil Rights Under Law, the adviser said, adding that the President is personally “revolted” by the Republican attempts to tighten election laws in response to the 2020 election.

 “We see this assault from restrictive laws, threats of intimidation, voter purges and more,” Biden said at a White House event in June to celebrate Juneteenth.
 “We can’t rest until the promise of equality is fulfilled for every one of us in every corner of this nation.
 That, to me, is the meaning of Juneteenth.”

-Note: CORRECTION: A previous version of this story misstated one of the participants in the Biden meeting Thursday.
-The NAACP will participate.